- 1 Visual Marketing with Infographics, Videos, Interactives, and Presentations

 Facebook and your relevant following

-“Edgerank” is increased by organic reach and images that are shared a lot will increase your visibility on Facebook.
 Edgerank is the algorithm on Facebook and it determines how often your posts are viewed.
+Furthermore, Edgerank is increased by organic reach.
+In other words, images that are shared a lot will increase your visibility on Facebook.
 If you establish yourself as an expert authority in your niche, people will more often come to your site or blog.

 Pinterest – 80% of content is shared content, 20% is original content.
 Remember, Pinterest is the second largest source of website traffic in the world!